Iamkaranja/TaskManager-Innovex/README.md

         return mappings.get(py_type, "TEXT")
 ```

-### Challenges I encounted:
+## Challenges I encounted:
-1. Python is not a core language that I use as a daily driver, thus I struggled with recalling documentation.
+1. Python is not a core language that I use as a daily driver, thus I struggled with recalling syntax especially type mis-match.
 2. FastAPI is heavily batteries included, thus it contains some add-ons that make dev-exp easy.
 For example, defining db and initializing the tables on the fly is already just plug and play.
 ```python
 from sqlmodel import create_engine